You can create a WordPress website easily.

 And there you have it!
 Ten necessary default WordPress settings to change just after installing WordPress.

-Are there any default WordPress settings that have we missed from this list that you think is worth adding?
+Are there any default WordPress settings that we have missed from this list that you think is worth adding?

 If yes, please share with us in the comments below!